DEIB-GECO/CRIS_single-sample/README.md

   > <code>    source("src/load_libraries.r") </code>

-11. Install any further dependecies if required
+11. Install any further dependecies if required by the installation of the libraries in 'install_libraries.r'.

 12. Download the **data.zip** file from **XX**, containing all the needed data and extract it as it within the project folder [*CRIS_single-sample*](https://github.com/DEIB-GECO/CRIS_single-sample/tree/main/CRIS_single-sample).
 Notice that such data are required to run all the available scripts and vignettes.